Physician Assistant Studies

 The PA Studies Program at the University of Nevada, Reno School of Medicine, will undoubtedly benefit individuals interested in health care and to local communities unable to keep up with health care demands.

-The ARC-PA has granted Accreditation-Provisional status to the University of Nevada, Reno School of Medicine Physician Assistant Studies Program sponsored by the University of Nevada, Reno.
+The Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA) has granted Accreditation-Continued status to the University of Nevada, Reno School of Medicine Physician Assistant Studies Program sponsored by University of Nevada, Reno.
+Accreditation-Continued is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.

 The program's accreditation history can be viewed on the ARC-PA website.